reload/cover-service/importers/README.md

 The application defines a number of job queues for the various background tasks and is configured to use Redis as the persistence layer for queues/messages.
 To have a fully functioning development setup you will need to run consumers for all queues.
-See <https://symfony.com/doc/current/messenger.html> for more information about symfony messenger.
+See the [Symfony docs](https://symfony.com/doc/current/messenger.html) for more information about the Messenger Component.

 To run consumers for all queues do